Play to learn - Agile IT service management

 Behind the scenes, the service desk is receiving calls from your users in the company's factories.
 These result in tickets being raised for either service requests or incidents.
 And so it begins...

-Incident management and continuous improvement
+Incident management, problem management and continual improvement

 Introducing agile methodology